DylanThomasShine/acoustra_manager/README.md

     - The user is not able to break the site by clicking on buttons.
     - The signup form:
-        - The username has to be between 5-20 characters and only must contain letters and numbers.
+        - The username has to be between 5-20 characters.
-        - The password has to be between 5-20 characters and must contain at least one number, and one uppercase and lowercase letter.
+        - The password has to be between 5-20 characters.
     - The add and edit forms:
-     - The forms can be filled out to be between 1-5000 characters to allow the user to input their blog.
+     - The forms can be filled out to be between 1-3000 characters to allow the user to input their blog.
      - The category has to be chosen.
-    - By the email subscriber, the email must be in the following order: characters followed by a @ symbol, followed by more characters and then a “.”.
      - A blog, task or category can't be deleted by just one click.
-If someone clicks on the delete button, there wil be a pop up with a confirmation if someone is sure to delete the blog, task or category.
+If someone clicks on the delete button, there wil be a pop up with a confirmation to delete the blog, task or category or else cancel back out of it.

 - #### Interactive design

     - The website has to be easy to navigate.
-    - The user can quickly find the information he/she wants to find.
+    - The user can quickly find the information they want to find.
+    - The user can easily find and select social media links to the bands other platforms.